dbeniamin/1-100_PythonCode_Challenge/README.md

 - Made using smtplib, jinja, requests and flask.
 - Focused on introduction of mailing service being added to the contact form and routing it, so the mails are sent to target email address.

+**17.10.2024 → day 61 - Advanced Forms with Flask - WTForms** - Premade form rendering with Flask.
+- Uses WTForms premade to import and render the form with Flask.

 ### Contributing:

 Contributions are welcome!
 Feel free to contribute to the 100 Days of Code Challenge project.